pintobikez/stock-service/README.md

 # Stock service
-Stock service is a small app to deal with stock and stock reservation
+Stock service is a small app to deal with stock and stock reservation The database used to store the data is a mysql one

 ## Requirements
 App requires Golang 1.8 or later, Glide Package Manager and Docker (for building)